Dalas121/Heir_2_The_Throne/README.md

 - overworld: ensure we can leave the area after completing part 2, even if we didn't do part 1 beforehand

 [FINISHED] S17: Crossroads (Dalas)
 - 3-skull difficulty.
-Rewards: companion Ulf, Dwarvish Digger
+Rewards: companion Ulf, Dwarvish Miner

 S18 Dan'tonk (unassigned)
 - 4-skull (3-skull to escape, 5-skull to conquer) difficulty.
 Rewards: Spearman, Bowman, Fencer
 - similar to "The Human Army" from SotBE
 - there's a stockpile of spears, bows, and swords in the city.
 To get the respective recruits, you need to send multiple units to grab equipment, and then escape with it all.
+	- perhaps these are caravans, and we need to capture them and move them to an "escape point"?
+	- and the scenario ends when Konrad reaches the escape point?
+	- no turn limit! i.e. no early finish bonus
 - if you're really an overachiever (or more likely, cheating), you can beat this scenario and rush straight to Asheviere without Li'sar/Sceptre/etc.
 	- allow Li'sar to die here, as it's much much much simpler than trying to do things otherwise
 	- this is obviously non-canon, and we should include a message about that.
 We should also warn that this branch isn't well-tested, and plot elements may not make sense.
+- use $bm_lisar_at_dantonk
+- set $bm_dantonk_result

 S20 The Ford of Abez (unassigned)
 - 2-skull difficulty.
 Rewards: none